ajay-sai-goud/FullStackBaseApp/docs/README.md

-# Developer Setup and Design Rationale
+# Full Stack Audio Application

-This document provides a comprehensive guide to setting up the project and explains the reasoning behind its architectural and folder structure choices.
+This document provides a comprehensive guide to setting up the project, understanding its architecture, and using its features.

 ## 1. Local Development Setup

 These steps will guide you through setting up and running the application locally using Docker.
-This guide assumes you have already cloned the repository.

 ### Prerequisites